My First Rodeo

 That part serves to further erase the non-white history of the rodeo and its connection with actual history.
 No acknowledgement of vaquero origins.
 No recognition of how Indians are a core part of rodeo past and present.
 No references to Yuma specific history.
 Not even any frontier spirit romanticism, which is what I think most people would expect if they go to a rodeo.
 Just pure extreme right wing nationalism with a dollop, if not a wallop, or racism.

-When he says "We are the Pure American Sport," the "we" of which he speaks are the Anglo cowboys.
-After having effectively erased the Mexican Americans and Indians, pure white is what he is talking about.
+When he says 'We are the Pure American Sport,' the 'we' of which he speaks are the Anglo cowboys.
+After having effectively erased the Mexican-Americans and Indians, pure white is what he is talking about.
+They might as well have unfurled a swastika.

-Note that somewhere between 30-40 percent of the crowd was Mexican-American or Indian.
+Judging from my crowd pictures, it looks like less than 10 percent of the crowd was Mexican-American or Indian, that in a town that's over 60 percent Hispanic and Indian.
+Chatting with people since, I'm told it used to be much more diverse.
+But with the exclusionary rhetoric it's not hard to see why it's mostly a white thing these days.
 They are being told they can watch, or even participate, but that their ancestors' contribution doesn't exist and doesn't mean shit if it does.
 This is the white cowboy's country and these are our values.
-Bow your greasy heads to the red, white and blue and the right wing God or get the fuck out.
+Bow your greasy heads to the red, white and blue and the angry right wing God or get the fuck out.
 That's the real message.

-And all that is just the warmup for the prayer, which takes it to an entirely different level of wrong.
+But all that is just warmup for the prayer, which takes it to an entirely different level of wrong.

-It sounds like gibberish to the uninitiated, but the key to understanding what this is really all about is the phrase "I plead the blood of Jesus upon this arena." "pleading the blood of Jesus" is specific terminology from charismatic/Pentecostal spiritual warfare theology.
+It mostly sounds like typical public platitudes to the uninitiated, but the key to understanding what this is really all about is the phrase 'I plead the blood of Jesus upon this arena.'
+'Pleading the blood of Jesus' is specific terminology from charismatic/Pentecostal spiritual warfare theology.
 Dominionism is another term for it.

 The spiritual warfare doctrine holds that Christians are in constant combat with demonic forces that control the government, most public institutions, and a lot of key individuals.
 So it's on Christians to take over the government and public institutions and create a theocracy.
-For them prayer isn't just communication with God - it's a weapon to fight Satan and his minions on earth, people like me and you.
+For them prayer isn't just communication with God - it's a weapon to fight Satan and his minions on earth.
+That would be people like me and you, as well as our elected representatives, liberal clergy, Hollywood, and creative people in general.

 The bit about asking forgiveness for briefly taking the military for granted is simply precious.

 Once you're clued in, you can see the opening words and prayer are more than just performative patriotism and piety.
 It's well-thought-out propaganda with hidden structure and meanings for a radical right wing Christian nationalist agenda for taking over the government of the United States, and the world.
-Sounds crazy, eh, but it's true.
+Sounds crazy, eh, but it's right there in the text.

-But in real time, all that coded right wing crazy Christian takeover shit only lasted about three minutes.
-After that it was all pageant and rodeo, with many a word from its sponsors.
+In real time, however, all that coded right wing crazy Christian takeover talk only lasted about three minutes.
+After that it was all pageant and rodeo, with many a word from the sponsors.

 The rodeo itself was great.
 I found it very entertaining as a sport.
 It's a competition with a very high degree of difficulty and danger.
 It takes real skill, bravery, and serious confidence to compete and do well in it.